openhpc/cloudwg/tutorials/sc20/exercise4.md

 ### Appendix: Building and Converting Dockerfiles in Userspace

-If you'd like to build containers from Dockerfiles or on Docker/OCI container registeries and don't have access to a system with Docker or you want to build them directly on an HPC system, you can use Podman (if it's installed on your HPC system).
+If you'd like to build containers from Dockerfiles or Docker/OCI container registeries and don't have access to a system with Docker or you want to build them directly on an HPC system, you can use Podman (if it's installed on your HPC system).

 Podman is a daemonless Docker/OCI container runtime that can run without escalated privledges.